AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2023-12-02-post_salary_cross_country_part_2.md

 **Analyzing the Relationship Between Job Titles and Educational Requirements**

+Examining the correlation between job titles and educational requirements is crucial for understanding workforce dynamics.
+This analysis reveals patterns in the educational qualifications associated with specific roles, aiding employers in strategic hiring and individuals in navigating career paths.
+By uncovering these connections, organizations can align educational investments with workforce needs, ensuring a skilled and qualified talent pool.

-We are eager for you to explore the *correlation between 'Job Title' and 'Education Level.'* Within the dataset, we have 126 job titles.
-To streamline our analysis, we have chosen 8 specific job titles within the hi-tech industry.
-Our goal is to examine the requisite education levels associated with each of these selected job titles.
+We encourage you to investigate the relationship between 'Job Title' and 'Education Level' in our dataset.
+With 126 job titles available, we have focused our analysis on 8 specific positions within the hi-tech industry to streamline our examination.
+The objective is to assess the necessary educational qualifications linked to each of these selected job titles.

 <script src="https://gist.github.com/AnalyticsForPleasure/b15b434410ecc078bc0e35a9a6246d4c.js"></script>